 Now, regarding common handgun projectiles, the results look sobering.
 As the most widespread weapon in the world, the Kalashnikov rifle (AK-47) is a good example to compare ballistic trials and simulation results.
-A 7.62x39 mm full metal jacket (FMJ) projectile with a velocity of 700 m/s is used and the model is shown in Figure 3.
+A 7.62×39 mm full metal jacket (FMJ) projectile with a velocity of 700 m/s is used and the model is shown in Figure 3.

-In Figure 8, a qualitative assessment of the bulge formation is made for the 11 mm panel.
-Prediction of bulge development is important as it is characteristic of the material wave speed and is also a key measure in defence applications, particularly in personnel protection (i.e., vests and helmets).
-In the ballistic experiments, the 11 mm target panel resists the 7.62x39 mm FMJ projectile.
+In Figure 10, a qualitative assessment of the bulge formation is made for the 11 mm panel.
+Prediction of bulge development is important as it is characteristic of the material wave speed and is also a key measure in defence applications, particularly in personal armour systems (i.e., vests and helmets).
+In the ballistic experiments, the 11 mm target panel resists the 7.62×39 mm FMJ projectile.
 But in both models, material fails and the projectile penetrates the plate.

-Figure 7.
-Comparison of the experimental results with the two numerical models for impact of 20 mm FSP against 10 mm thick Dyneema HB26[®] at normal incidence (left), and impact of 6 mm diameter aluminium spheres against 15 kg/m2 HB26 at normal incidence (right).
+Figure 9.
+Comparison of the experimental results with the two numerical models for impact of 20 mm FSP against 10 mm thick Dyneema HB26[®] at normal incidence (left) , and impact of 6 mm diameter aluminium spheres against 15 kg/m2 HB26 at normal incidence (right).

-Figure 8.
-Bulge of a 11 mm target impact by a 7.62x39 mm FMJ projectile at 689 m/s (experiment) and the simulation results using both "state-of-the-art" models of Lässig and Nguyen700 m/s.
+Figure 10.
+Bulge of a 11 mm target impact by a 7.62×39 mm FMJ projectile at 689 m/s (experiment) and the simulation results using both "state-of-the-art" models of Lässig and Nguyen 700 m/s.